 Your child’s doctor may try:

 Referral.
-Your child's doctor may want you to see a specialist in ear, nose, and throat conditions called an otolaryngologist or ENT.
+Your child's doctor may want you to see a specialist in ear, nose, and throat conditions.

 Antibiotics.
 Your child our child may need to take antibiotic medicine for a longer time.
 If bacteria aren't the cause, antibiotics won't help.